The Eagle's Nest. The Chandelle Club. And Now, Slate.

 The Years Between

-Through economic booms and oil busts, through the quiet years and the comeback years, Founders Tower endured.
-In 2003, it was listed on the National Register of Historic Places — a formal acknowledgment of what OKC residents had always known.
+Storied tenants like Rainbow Travel came and went.
+Booms and busts.
+Quiet years and comeback years.
+In 2003, Founders Tower was listed on the National Register of Historic Places — a formal acknowledgment of what Oklahoma City always knew.

 The Twentieth Floor — A Lineage